 RECCO detectors also receive the 457 kHz signal from avalanche transceivers, but they are basically old-school analog beacons and do not display direction or distance indicators.
 That's still very helpful for a professional rescuer, because a rescuer can search for an avalanche transceiver and RECCO reflector simultaneously.
 If a 457 kHz signal is received, the rescuer can use a modern avalanche transceiver to perform the search.

-Rescuers who might be involved in a RECCO search, for example, ski patrollers and search and rescue members, should know if they have a reflector (e.g., sewn into their clothing or built into an Ortovox transceiver) so it doesn't confuse a fellow rescuer who is using a RECCO detector.
+Rescuers who might be involved in a RECCO search, for example, ski patrollers and search and rescue members, will probably want to remove RECCO reflectors from their clothing so the reflectors don't confuse fellow rescuers who are searching with a RECCO detector.

 Learn more about the RECCO avalanche location system.